differentpla-net/differentpla-net.github.io/_posts/2023/2023-01-08-erlang-ssh-debugging.md

 {error,"No host key available"}
 ```

+**tl;dr:** you don't have permission to read the SSH host keys or you don't have any SSH host keys (you do have an SSH
+server installed, right?)

+But, just in case you're interested, here's how I figured out the cause.
+There's a bit of looking in the Erlang/OTP
+source code, and a bit of using the `dbg` module.

 Searching for that text in the source code takes you to [this line](https://github.com/erlang/otp/blob/OTP-25.2/lib/ssh/src/ssh_connection_handler.erl#L1488) in the Erlang/OTP source code.
 It's in this function:

 ```erlang